jnesnidal/jnesnidal/README.md

 A bit about me:
 - Coding since I was 9 years old
 - I have 3 dogs
+- I play 7 musical instruments, produce music on the side, and own 10 guitars
 - Working proficiency in Spanish, learning Hindi

 ## Featured Projects